-First of all, let me say that homeschooling was by no means an easy or hasty decision.
+First of all, let me say that Homeschooling was by no means an easy or hasty decision.
 We had been talking about the idea for years.
-And at the end of the day, we settled on the following reasons
+And at the end of the day, we settled on the following reasons.

 Academics

 Our children started pre-school as Afrikaans speakers.
-They went to Afrikaans schools and we socialized in settings that were mostly Afrikaans.
+They attended Afrikaans schools, and we socialised mostly in Afrikaans settings.
 But it was also during this time that we decided to move to the US.
 Both our sons started their “formal” schooling in America.

 Having to change languages and learn concepts that were foreign to them was difficult, to say the least.
 But they were taught in the most wonderfully innovative ways and did really well.
-The schooling district that we lived in was incredible.
+The school district we lived in was incredible.
 They catered to every child in every phase of their learning.

 Lifestyle